soulspine/LCU/README.md

 # soulspine/LCU

+# THIS HAS BEEN ABANDONED AND WILL NOT BE UPDATED ANYMORE
+Check out branch v2 for current version.
+Everything said down below is still valid for this version.
+There is no reason to use it though because it forces you to use .NET Framework and it's very messy, whereas v2 works on both Framework and Core.

 ## League of Legends Client API handler for C# (.NET Framework 4.8.1)

 This class is a wrapper for the League of Legends Client API.
 It is designed to be used in C# applications that require interaction with the League of Legends client.
 Works only on Windows.
 Heavily inspired by [PoniLCU](https://github.com/Ponita0/PoniLCU).
 If you want to use it, just download the .cs file and include it in your project with `using soulspine.LCU;`.
-You are free to modify it, but please leave the namespace unchanged and don't remove the first comment linking this page.
-Thanks!

 ## Requirements
 - .NET Framework 4.8.1 (maybe works on other versions, but I haven't tested it)